It might seem unlikely to find pelicans in the middle of London, but St James’s Park has had resident pelicans for more than 350 years.

 Pelicans and Politics

-This mystery was finally solved when it was discovered that the Americans had sent the wrong kind of pelican.
+This sick pelican mystery was finally solved when it was discovered that the Americans had sent the wrong kind of pelican.
 They had sent brown pelicans which are a saltwater species and they just weren’t happy on a lake.
-The Americans took back their brown pelicans and sent in some white ones which were suited to lake life.
+The Americans took back their brown pelicans and sent in some white ones which were better suited to lake life.
 The new American pelicans settled in with their Russian comrades and lived together in peace.

-Currently there are only three pelicans living in St. James’s Park: Gargi, Tiffany, and Isla.
+Currently there are three pelicans living in St. James’s Park: Gargi, Tiffany, and Isla.
 Gargi is the oldest of the three, coming to the park in 1996.
 One day, a gentleman called Mr. Soloman, in Southend, stepped out into his garden to find the giant white bird who had somehow chosen his property as a landing pad.
 The pelican was friendly and stayed on.
 He became a family pet and was named Gargi.
 Mr. Soloman found the bird a bit too expensive to keep and asked the Royal Parks to take him.
 Gargi has lived at St. James’s Park ever since.

 Since Gargi is technically a wild bird, his wings have never been clipped like the others, and he is free to go whenever he likes.
 He has been known to have his regular dinner at St. James’s Park and then fly over to the London Zoo to enjoy another feeding time.